InkyPyrus/InkyPyrus/README.md

 - 👋 Hi, I’m @InkyPyrus
-Altho I am not a coder I can dream and trying to figure this out as I go about.
-"We" refer to me.
+Altho I am not a coder I can dream and trying to figure this out as I go about. " us and We" refer to me currently01.11.23.
 I believe it will become "We" as we go along 😜😉

-I droppedt the below as a dump..
-Im still completing relevant sections if you want to contact me best is regard@inkypyrus.com and give at least 2 days..
+I dropped the below as a dump..
+Im still completing relevant sections, and hopefully something will come of the effort.
+If you want to contact me best is regard@inkypyrus.com and give at least 2 days..

 **So my dream is: **